HrushikeshBudhale/HrushikeshBudhale/README.md

 <h1 align="center">Hi, I'm Hrushikesh</h1>
-<h3 align="center">Machine Learning Engineer</h3>

 <p align="justify">
 I work on VLMs, RL, NeRFs and challenging problems in Robotics and 3D.
-I have experience developing autonomy for multiple ground robots, drones, and autonomous vehicles (AVs).
-In addition, I have worked on numerous simulation and reinforcement learning projects.

 Strong believer of a thought that revolution in robotics/physical intelligence is going to be >10x larger than current LLM based agentic one that's already disrupting industries.
 And it's not even a decade away.

-<i>Advancements in simulation and RL is the key to making robots truly dexterous!</i>
 </p>

 <p>